Sentilix/buffalo/README.md

 ## Note:
-This is an early Alpha version, and there may be bugs.
+This is a Beta version, and there may be bugs.
 Should you find one, feel free to report it below, together with relevant information, such as:
 * What class did you play
 * What buff failed
 * What realm type (Classic Era, Tbc, WoTLK ...)